-An examination of nutrition, health and safety, as they relate to the care of children and youth.
-The course will cover the nutritional needs of developing children and adolescents, health and safety aspects of food preparation in group settings as well as wider health and safety conditions.
-Students will be introduced to existing legislation and community resources.
-A recognized safe food handling certification program is incorporated in the course for those students who require the certification.
+An examination of health, nutrition and safety, as they relate to the care of young children.
+Topics include environmental influences on health, nutritional needs, feeding issues, menu planning, food safety, and development of healthy behaviours from infancy to young school age children.
+A recognized safe food handling certification program is incorporated for those students who require it.
 Note: This course may not be counted for credit for the BScAHN.